Matilda the Musical: Korea (2018–19, 2022–23)

 In July 2017, Seensee Company announced they would be producing a production of Matilda the Musical in September 2018.
-The production will be in arrangement with the RSC and be the first non-English version of Matilda produced.
+The production will be in arrangement with the RSC and be the first non-English version of Matilda.
 The company includes a cast consisting of four girls, named Li Ji Na, An So Myeong, Hwang Ye Yeong, and Seol Ga Eun that will rotate in the title role of Matilda, as well as a 16-member child cast that will play the roles of Matilda's classmates.
 The production opened their preview show on 8 September 2018, with An So Myeong in the title role.
 Li Ji Na and Seol Ga Eun played their first performances on 9 September, and Hwang Ye Yeong had first debut as Matilda on 14 September.
 A 12 September press call included a performance of Naughty by Hwang Ye Young, Quiet by Seol Ga Eun, a performance of Revolting Children, and more.
 The production officially closed on 10 February 2019, with Hwang Ye Yeong playing the title role.

 In April 2020, Seensee Company announced they will be running another production of Matilda the Musical from October 2022 to January 2023, in Daesung D Cube Art Center.
 The cast includes four girls playing Matilda (Lim Ha Yun, Jin Yeon Woo, Choi Eun Yeong, Ha Sin Bi), a 16-member child cast, and a 26-member adult cast.
 The production opened their preview show on 5 October 2022.